 In the dense mountainous forests of eastern Democratic Republic of the Congo (DRC), there lives a gentle giant: the Eastern Lowland Gorilla.
 These magnificent creatures are sadly critically endangered.
-Our goal was to support their conservation and go trekking with them in the Kahuzi-Biega National Park.
+Our goal was to support their conservation and go eastern lowland gorilla trekking with them in the Kahuzi-Biega National Park.

-Our guide from our trip through Burundi, also took us to the DRC for the gorilla trekking.
+Our guide from our trip through Burundi, also took us gorilla trekking in DRC.
 Charles Bigirimana of Burundi Discovery Tours (What’s App +257 62 84 74 35) truly showed us the gold standard of guiding.
 He made sure that we were taken care of at every step of the way.
 Charles’ passion about the subject matter, his knowledge, enthusiasm, patience and kindness blew us away.
 We would highly recommend Charles for any trip in East and Central Africa.

 Money